Skip to main content

 Thoughts will pull at you, and it will feel as though the mind has control.
 But with persistent practice, with the quiet dedication to simply observe, something begins to shift.
 The balance slowly changes.
 Each time you return to watching, to observing without attachment, the mind's grip weakens.
 The watcher, the silent observer, becomes stronger and more present.

-As the practice deepens, the mind's hold begins to loosen.
+As your practice deepens, the mind's hold begins to loosen.
 The energy moves more into the watcher.
 At first, the ratio might shift to 70% thinking, 30% observing, then 50/50, until eventually, the watcher holds the majority of your focus.

 The more you transfer your energy to pure observation, the more you reclaim your inner power.
 Step by step, the watcher becomes the master, and the thinker becomes the servant.